jervo/IDM241/instructor_material/IDM241-02-anatomy.md

 - Be prepared to share your screen and identify the structure of said microinteraction to the rest of the class.
 (5 minutes or less per student)
 -- Trigger, Rules, Feedback and loop/Modes.

+^ i.e. No one can use instagram or tumblr since I already used them in classroom examples.

 ---

 # IDM 241